amirmahdiansaripour/GrammarEditor/README.md

 ### Explanation:

-This project is mainly about how some sentence structures in English can be detected using parsing rules and trees, which I have been taught in the Theory of Computation and Compiler Design courses.
+This project is mainly about how some sentence structures in English can be detected using parsing (production) rules, which I have been taught in the Theory of Computation and Compiler Design courses.
 When a sentence (more generally, a string) is matched with a pursing rule, the words in that string will receive their parts of speech.
 Consider the following compound sentence as an example:

 `
 I went to the park yesterday, but my brother did not come.